 Michael Budd, a mobile operations manager on Network Rail Wessex route, attended the Samaritans' suicide prevention training in 2012 and felt it gave him a better understanding of how mental illness can bring someone to the point of considering suicide.
-This year, the training helped him save a life on the railway.
+Then, in 2017, the training helped him save a life on the railway.

 “I was first made aware of a man on the tracks when I received a call from control.
 Once I had confirmed everything was safe, I approached him and introduced myself.